- Clinical science

 Distal symmetric polyneuropathy (∼ 80%)

-- Pathophysiology: Chronic hyperglycemia causes glycation of axons with subsequent development of progressive sensomotoric neuropathy; typically affects multiple peripheral nerves
+- Pathophysiology: Chronic hyperglycemia causes glycation of axon proteins with subsequent development of progressive sensomotoric neuropathy; typically affects multiple peripheral nerves

 - Epidemiology: Diabetic polyneuropathy is the most common form of polyneuropathy in Western countries.